 I’ll demonstrate this process on the RCM Basic Trainer.

 If you haven’t built one of these yet, you should consider it.
-It’s pretty easy to build, even though it’s a full-featured airplane with 4 channels and a real fuselage rather than just a plank of wood.
-It also flies very well and is a plane you’ll be very pleased to own once you finish building it.
+It’s pretty easy to build, and it flies very well and is a plane you’ll be very pleased to own once you finish building it.

 The RCM Basic Trainer plan shows cheek cowls which are a continuation of the balsa sheet fuselage sides.
 They are formed by gluing the sides to the hardwood engine beam mounts.